 - Class Charters in each class showing which Rights the class have voted to focus on

 - Using the Rights as our code of behaviour

 - Fundraising Initiatives to support children locally and globally

 - Rights Certificates to promote awareness of the Articles of the CRC and encourage positive and respectful behaviour

 Children start their RRSA journey in Nursery, mostly focusing on the right to be safe and the right to learn (Articles 19 and 28).
 When learning about Children in Need, we also refer to children’s right to healthy food, clean water, clothes and shelter (Article 27).
-As they progress through the school or children learn more rights along with learning about their responsibilities to others.
+As children progress through the school and become more familiar with their rights, they gain a greater understanding of their responsibilities to others.